 Fortunately, because deer go after the best tasting & easily accessible foliage, simple precautions can be take to deter them from your property.
 However; this means if your neighbors have a deer protection program and your property doesn’t, your trees & shrubs will be the most appealing to hungry deer.

 RTEC offers a program that provides protection for your plants and trees on your yard.
-Get our Deer Management Program Today by calling 703.573.3029 or scheduling an appointment via our online calendar.
+Get our Deer Deterrent & Management Program today by calling 703.573.3029 or scheduling an appointment via our online calendar.

 Remove Heavy Snow From Branches: